vivienbcr/tezos-baking-testnet/README.md

 docker-compose up -d
 ```

 Node will download and sync tezos testnet (it take 4/5 hours depending your computer).
+And start baking blocks in some days (4 days).